 The agency is responsible for all elements of the state’s juvenile justice programs, transformation of the juvenile justice system, administering and managing residential facilities, and one reception center program for juvenile delinquents and juvenile offenders placed in the custody of the OCFS Commissioner.

-The agency operates a residential care system consisting of a total of 14 facilities comprised of one reception center, four secure facilities, five limited-secure facilities and four non-secure facilities, for youth placed in the custody of OCFS by family and criminal courts.
-In addition, OCFS operates 12 Community Multi-Services Offices (CMSOs) with four satellite offices statewide, and one Evening Reporting Center (ERC) that are responsible for provision of services to the youth and family from day one of OCFS placement.
-OCFS works closely with municipalities such as local social services districts and county youth bureaus so that adequate youth development services and programs are available at the local level.
+The agency operates a residential care system consisting of a total of 12 facilities comprised of one reception center, four secure facilities, five limited-secure facilities and two non-secure facilities, for youth placed in the custody of OCFS by family and criminal courts.
+In addition, OCFS operates 12 Community Multi-Services Offices (CMSOs) with four satellite offices statewide that are responsible for provision of services to the youth and family from day one of OCFS placement.
+OCFS works closely with municipalities such as local departments of social services and county youth bureaus so that adequate youth development services and programs are available at the local level.

 The Executive Office of the New York State Office of Children and Family Services, encompassing the Office of the Commissioner, the Office of the Executive Deputy Commissioner, the NYC Executive Office, the Office of the Ombudsman, the Office of Equal Opportunity and Diversity Development, and Executive Services, provides overall leadership, management, coordination, and administration of agency operation and mission-driven priorities.

 OCFS divides its responsibilities into two main areas: program and support.
-The program divisions/offices include: Division of Child Care Services (DCCS), Division of Child Welfare and Community Services (DCWCS), Division of Juvenile Justice and Opportunities for Youth (DJJOY), and the Commission for the Blind and Visually Handicapped (CBVH).
-The support divisions/offices include: Division of Administration (Admin), Division of Legal Affairs (Legal), Division of Information Technology (IT), Office of Communications (Communications), Office of Strategic Planning and Policy Development (SPPD), and the Office of Special Investigations (SI).
+The program divisions/offices include: Division of Child Care Services (DCCS), Division of Child Welfare and Community Services (DCWCS), Division of Juvenile Justice and Opportunities for Youth (DJJOY), and the Commission for the Blind (NYSCB).
+The support divisions/offices include: Division of Administration (Admin), Division of Legal Affairs (Legal), Office of Communications (Communications), Office of Strategic Planning and Policy Development (SPPD), and the Office of Special Investigations (SI).

 OCFS maintains regional offices in Buffalo, Rochester, Syracuse, Albany, Spring Valley, Long Island, and New York City to support agency programs and partnerships with stakeholders and providers.